-2 Units of Mathematics Standard 2 in Year 12 Board Developed Course mathematics course in conjunction with Mathematics Standard.
+2 Units of Mathematics Standard 2 in Year 12 Board Developed Course

 Prerequisites: The course assumes that students have achieved the outcomes in the core topics of the course for Year 10.

-Exclusions: Students may not study any other mathematics course in conjunction with Mathematics
+Exclusions: Students may not study any other mathematics course in conjunction with Mathematics Standard.